 There’s something else interesting about lakes.
 Lakes represent two different worlds adjacent to one another – the land with plants, soil, rocks, and terrestrial creatures; and the water with fish, aquatic plants, and other organisms that can only live in water.
 The shore of the lake where Jesus is walking represents a frontier of sorts between these two worlds.

 In a way Jesus represents a bridge between two worlds, this land of Oblivion and the undiscovered country separated by a River that no one can cross.
-These young men Jesus meets, sweaty and smelling a fish, have sensed something out of the ordinary – a window between the worlds walking down the shore.
+These young men Jesus meets, sweaty and smelling of fish, have sensed something out of the ordinary – a window between the worlds walking down the shore.
 They may not fully understand what they’re seeing but they know that it’s something unique and compelling and without hesitation they take the opportunity to follow Jesus to find out more.

 This is where this passage hits home for me.
 When I consider my response when I get a glimpse of this “window between the worlds” that is Jesus am I ready to follow without question?
 Do I allow the concerns of the day and the complexity of my life to keep me from “walking on water”?
 If I am honest the answer is yes, many things have gotten between me and following Jesus at times, perhaps I’m not alone in this.
 I think rather than become disillusioned and discouraged when we fail, God simply wants us to start each day looking for windows.